PubLLicanProject/LocalPub/README.md

 ## GUI tool

 Currently in this version the graphics user interface only supports download functionalities from downloads.py.
 In order to run the GUI simply type the command.
+There may still be bugs in the output printed output for the progress bar.
+This will be fixed in a future update.

 	python gui.py